Graduate Certificate Programs

 this policy are exempt from these credit limitations.

-Student pursuing a graduate certificate will be required to meet the same
+To remain in good-standing, students pursuing a graduate certificate are required to meet the same

-academic requirements as those defined for degree-seeking students to remain in
+academic requirements as those defined for degree-seeking students.

 Graduate certificate students must meet all prerequisites for courses in